-Whether you are abusing drugs or alcohol, dealing with withdrawal symptoms can be difficult, and when unsuccessful, can lead to relapse.
+Whether you are abusing drugs or alcohol, dealing with the unpleasant symptoms of withdrawal can be difficult, and when unsuccessful, can lead to relapse.
 Coping with cravings means instituting good habits that effectively circumnavigate your attention from the substance to the new, healthy practice.
 If you’ve tried to quit before, you know that this can be the worst part of beginning recovery.
-If you’ve relapsed in the past, you may not know that these feelings do not last forever.
+If you’ve relapsed in the past, you may not know that these unpleasant withdrawal symptoms do not last forever.

 Drugs alter a person’s ability to think clearly and exercise good judgment.
 Especially when experiencing withdrawal, the brain will try to rationalize just about any reason to make taking drugs a good idea.
-Withdrawal symptoms can include:
+Common symptoms of drug withdrawal may include:

 - Increased sensitivity to pain